Best Plasti Dip Spray Gun

 How much is it to Plasti Dip Your Car?

-Can You Leave Plasti dip in your Sprayer Overnight?
+Can You Leave Plasti Dip in a Spray Gun Overnight?

-Do you have to Thin Plasti Dip when Using a Sprayer?
+Do You Have to Thin Plasti Dip to Use in a Sprayer?

 Is it Good to Plasti Dip Your Car?